Semantic search in Rails using sqlite-vec, Kamal and Docker

 +--------------------------------------------------------------------------+

-This will run within the Docker kamal virtual network so it will be accessible by the Rails app.
-My VM has 6GB of RAM and two Ampere vCPUs i.e. RAM wise should fit with some headroom for the Rails app too.
+This runs within the Docker kamal virtual network so it will be accessible by the Rails app.
+My VM has 6GB of RAM and two Ampere vCPUs i.e. RAM wise, it should fit with some headroom for the Rails app too.

 On the app side, the implementation is fairly simple: add the "sqlite-vec" gem, a route for testing the kNN search /semantic-search and a section in the admin panel where I can trigger the creation of embeddings for my articles.